RailcardsBusiness

 Want to find out more about taking the train from Altötting to Linz?
 Look no further.

-There are around 26 trains per day running between Altötting and Linz, which usually take 3 hours 46 minutes to complete the 75 miles (120 km) journey.
+There are around 21 trains per day running between Altötting and Linz, which usually take 3 hours 49 minutes to complete the 75 miles (120 km) journey.
 It can take as little as 2 hours 55 minutes on the fastest services though, if you want to get there as quickly as possible.
 Although there aren't any direct services on this line, it's still easy to travel to Linz from Altötting, you'll just need to make 2 changes along the way.
-During your journey, you're likely to be travelling with DB, ÖBB or WESTbahn, as these are the main train operators on this route.
+Hop on a train operated by either DB or ÖBB to reach your destination in no time.
+These train companies are the main operators of services on this route and run modern comfortable trains to make your journey as relaxing as possible.

 You can save money on train tickets from Altötting to Linz if you book in advance.
 Use our Journey Planner at the top of the page to compare ticket prices and get the cheapest fares.